Bharath2511/authentication-task/README.md

 PASSWORD=your password

-(note: from email and password and replace the text with your email and password, Do not use inverted commas, you dont need to edit MONGO_URI)
+(note: Replace email and password with your email and password, Do not use inverted quotations, you dont need to edit MONGO_URI)

 open the following link to give nodemailer access to send emails